 I’m an American citizen and have lived overseas all my life.
 Am I considered an international student?
 Do I apply as an international student?

 OWU has many American students who have lived or are currently living abroad.
 With Ohio Wesleyan’s focus on global education, your international experiences make you a valued member of our community.
-Although Nicole More, Director of International Recruitment, will be your Admission Counselor, you should apply as an American student.
+Although the Director of International Admission, will be your Admission Counselor, you should apply as an American student.

 What happens after I apply?